AutoResearch/autora-core/docs/experimentalists/pooler/random/quickstart.md

 *Random Pooler* is part of the `autora-core` package and does not need to be installed separately

-you can import the grid pooler via:
+you can import the random pooler via:

 ```python
 from autora.experimentalist.pooler.random_pooler import random_pool